 - Picnic/Playing Field A large picnic field is situated to the west of the site which can be used by visitors to enjoy their lunch or to play games, and includes football goals for informal play.
-This area is maintained as part of the Council's grounds maintenance contract. - Waymarked Routes and Sculptures the woodland area at Sadlers Wood benefits from a single waymarked trail, as well as a tree trail which helps visitors to identify the trees present in the woods.
-One waymarked route is sufficient for visitors using this woodland. - Play Area The play area has been in place since October 2012 and consists of a zip wire, slide, nest swing and toddler swings.
-The equipment was provided by Kompan and the funding was from a contribution for play made by Persimmon in respect of the residential development.
-Recent Pocket Parks funding enabled the team to add a new piece of equipment in early 2020 which was well received. - Benches and seating Benches and seating are situated at points within the woodland as well as around the play area.
+This area is maintained as part of the Council's grounds maintenance - Play Area The play area consists of a zip wire, slide, nest swing and toddler swings.
+Recent Pocket Parks funding enabled the team to add a new piece of equipment in early 2020 which was well received, whilst 2023 saw the zip wire replaced following the deterioration of the original.

+Benches and seating - Benches and seating are situated at points within the woodland as well as around the play area.
 All of these have been made and installed by the ranger team.

-• Easy Access Path - The site benefits from an easy access path which links entry/exit points to the site from the North on Plantation Road/Sadlers Way, and the West on Nelson/Fairview Road.
-This pathway was improved as part of a project funded by the MHCLG' Pocket Parks initiative.
+- Easy Access Path The site benefits from an easy access path which links entry/exit points to the site from the North on Plantation Road/Sadlers Way, and the West on Nelson/Fairview Road.
+This pathway was improved as part of a project funded by the MHCLG' Pocket Parks initiative. - Waymarked Routes and Sculptures The site is adequately served by one waymarked route which is accompanied by a tree trail for education and enjoyment.
+There are three stone plinths present at key entry points on site, presumably from a past project, and the team have now installed a brand new chainsaw carved owl, similar to that shown below.